6 mins. read

 Anaemia

 A low level of red blood cells (anaemia) can be a result of cancer itself or cancer treatment.
-If you have anaemia, your body doesn’t receive enough oxygen-rich blood and this can leave you feeling weak and/or tired.
+If you have anaemia, your body doesn’t receive enough oxygen-rich blood and this can leave you feeling weak and tired.

 Poor appetite